kaakaa/pflenker.github.io/_sematary/bunter-haufen.md

 At the time, I was working and acting at a local theater in Göttingen. and that theater was cut off federal funding.
-Various organization have popped up to raise awareness of the issue and trz to save the theater, and the Bunter Haufen ("colorful bunch") was one of those.
+Various organization have popped up to raise awareness of the issue and try to save the theater, and the Bunter Haufen ("colorful bunch") was one of those.

 ## What it was